Harriett M. Wieder Regional Park

 History and Location

-Harriett M. Wieder Regional Park is a 106-acre site located in Huntington Beach, California.
-The park, named after Harriett M. Wieder, the first woman elected to the Orange County Board of Supervisors, opened to the public on April 6, 2004.
+Positioned in Huntington Beach, California, Harriett M. Wieder Regional Park spans a generous 106 acres of coastal terrain.
+Named after Harriett M. Wieder, who broke barriers as the first woman elected to the Orange County Board of Supervisors, this natural oasis opened its gates to the public on April 6, 2004.

-Currently, the County controls about 33 acres of the site as park land, with the remaining area restricted by private development agreements and long-term oil leases.
-The developed portion covers approximately 4 acres, while the remaining 30 acres comprise natural habitat area.
+Currently, about 33 acres function as actual parkland under County control, with the remaining areas restricted by private development agreements and long-term oil leases.
+Of the accessible parkland, only 4 acres are fully developed, while the other 30 acres remain beautifully preserved as natural habitat.

 Park Design and Features